Music & Letters Awards

 Applicants are eligible to receive funding from the Trust only once every two years.
 Thus an applicant who was awarded a grant in July 2014 would not be eligible to apply again until the January 2017 round.
 Awards may be made to UK or non-UK applicants.

 Applications should be made by email to the Secretary to the Music & Letters Trust, Dr Peter Wilton, using the pro forma (Word version available here).
 The deadlines for the January and July awards are 15 November and 15 May respectively.
 Retrospective applications are not considered except where an application in advance would have been impossible; in such cases applicants must provide a clear explanation of the reasons why they were not able to apply to the previous round.
-Note that, where funds are requested to enable conference attendance, it is not necessary to wait until a proposed paper has been accepted before submitting an application to the Trust: applicants should, however, inform the Secretary once the outcome of their proposal is known.

 Applications for funds to support events occurring between 15 January and 15 July in any given year should be submitted to the Trust no later than the previous November; likewise applications for funds to support events occurring between 15 July and 15 January should be submitted no later than the previous May.
 Applicants will be notified of the outcome of their application either in mid-January (for applications submitted by the November deadline) or mid-July (for those submitted by the May deadline).